Over the course of 7 days, you will receive bite-sized lessons in your email about researching theoretical and conceptual frameworks.

 Purpose: Use for foundational research, to locate test instruments and data, and more.

 Special Features: Search by advisor (chair), degree, degree level, or department.
-Includes a read-aloud feature
+Includes a read-aloud feature.
+AI-generated foundational research about the topic on the full-text page.

 The ProQuest Dissertations & Theses database (PQDT) is the world's most comprehensive collection of dissertations and theses.
 It is the database of record for graduate research, with over 2.3 million dissertations and theses included from around the world.